defold/tutorial-colorslide/README.md

 ```
 1. Start by showing this screen.
 2. Messages to show and hide this screen.
-3. If the player presses the "start" button, hide this screen and show the level selection gui.
+3. If the player presses the "start" button, hide this screen and tell the level selection GUI to show itself.

+Open "start.gui" and set the *Script* property on the root node to the new script.

 Open "main.collection" and add "start.gui" as a GUI component to the "guis" game object.